 In the event that you need to clean the magnet sheet, only use 99% Isopropyl Alcohol!
 Never use water, soap, acetone, or any other solvent!

-Disclaimer: Subtle Design will not be held responsible if you damage your flex plate in any way, shape, or form due to the consumable nature of the product.
+Disclaimer: Subtle Design will not be held responsible if you damage your flex plate in any way, shape, or form.

 Cleaning and Care

-Being that all build surfaces are consumable in nature, Everflex is no different.
-However, there are some things you can do to prolong the usable life of your flex plate.
+There are some things you can do to prolong the life of your flex plate.

 For cleaning in between prints and to remove finger oils from flexing of the plate, only use 99% Isopropyl Alcohol!
 Never use water, soap, acetone, or any other solvent!